UK Construction Safety Glossary

 Asbestos

 A group of naturally occurring fibrous minerals that were widely used in UK construction until their ban in 1999.
 Disturbing asbestos-containing materials releases fibres that, when inhaled, can cause serious diseases including mesothelioma, asbestosis, and lung cancer.
 The Control of Asbestos Regulations 2012 require a duty to manage asbestos in non-domestic premises and mandate surveys before refurbishment or demolition.
+Licensed asbestos removal contractors must be used for most types of work with high-risk asbestos materials.

 CDM 2015 (Construction (Design and Management) Regulations 2015)